 - Fact sheet: Resources for Vancouver Island residents looking for information on medical assistance in dying (PDF) -- November 2016

 - Report -- MAiD on the Island: Updates on Medical Assistance in Dying (Public information meeting, Oct.
 1, 2016 – Victoria, BC) (PDF)

 - Act now: Speak out for fair access to assisted dying on Vancouver Island

 - Ellen Agger (co-chair), formerly in the leadership of the Nova Scotia chapter and long-time DWDC member

-They work with a core group of keen volunteers and welcome others to become involved in the chapter’s activities as they evolve.
+We work with a core group of keen volunteers and welcome others to become involved in the chapter’s activities as they evolve.